mindhash/tir-samples/distributed/debug.md

 ### Troubleshooting NCCL errors

 If your script fails due to NCCL error, then there two things to mainly look at:
-a.
-The nccl error is an effect and not the cause. look into the failure log closely if there are other application errors.
+- (a) The nccl error is an effect and not the cause. look into the failure log closely if there are other application errors.
 In a distributed setup, nccl error is always present because a failed worker will break the connection and result in nccl error in log.
-b.
-The nodes are unable to communicate
+- (b) The nodes are unable to communicate

 Now, if you have confirmed that #a is no the reason for failure, then do the following steps:
 1. Run the following on each nodes before running your training script: `export NCCL_DEBUG=INFO`